 Jayne Guertin is a writer, editor and visual artist/photographer.
 She writes nonfiction, essays, poetry, creative literature, and also provides clients with original digital and print content, collateral marketing, advertising copy, long and short form articles, and public relations and communications services.
 She is currently accepting freelance work.
 Contact her here.
-She has written about art, business, education, preservation, lifestyle, medicine, nature, politics, and other concerns; and she occasionally blogs at Banks of Noon about whatever comes to mind.
-This portfolio represents a moiety of her work.
+She has written about art, business, education, preservation, lifestyle, medicine, nature, politics, and other concerns; and she occasionally blogs at Banks of Noon about all the little things that haunt her.

 Jayne’s writings can be found in various local, regional and national publications and literary journals, such as Entropy Magazine, Literary Mama, the Los Angeles Review of Books, PANK Magazine, Star 82 Review, The Tishman Review Yankee Magazine, Rhode Island Monthly, Providence Monthly, East Side Monthly, and elsewhere.

 Among other publications, she has created photographs for SmokeLong Quarterly, The Tishman Review, Yankee Magazine, and the front and back book covers of Seeking Its Own Level, an anthology of writings about water—including writings by Margaret Atwood, Roxane Gay, Bret Anthony Johnston, Jamie Quatro, and others.
 Her photographs also appear across print and digital media outlets.